Yeger-Lotem-Lab-Code/Mitochondrial-Diseases/README.md

 This repository supports the Master's project 'Computational methods to reveal the molecular basis of mitochondrial diseases' by Lior Ravkaie.
+Datasets are available in the next link: https://doi.org/10.5281/zenodo.13627730

 The project's pipeline: